timschuetz/website/content/about.md

 I'm a member of UC Irvine's [EcoGovLab](https://faculty.sites.uci.edu/fortunlab) and the Design Group for the [Platform for Experimental Collaborative Ethnography](www.worldpece.org) (PECE).

-My dissertation research is supported by the Social Science Research Council [SSRC IDRF[(https://www.ssrc.org/programs/idrf/international-dissertation-research-fellowship/).
-I'm an alumn of the German-American Fulbright Foundation and Studienstiftung des deutschen Volkes.
+My dissertation research is supported by the Social Science Research Council [SSRC IDRF](https://www.ssrc.org/programs/idrf/international-dissertation-research-fellowship/).
+I'm an alumn of the [German-American Fulbright program](https://www.fulbright.de/) and [Studienstiftung des deutschen Volkes](https://en.wikipedia.org/wiki/Studienstiftung).

 **BA Media and Communication Studies**
 University of Bremen, Germany